itskingori/mo/README.md

 License
 -------

-The [MIT License bundled therein][1] is a permissive license that is short and to the point.
+[King'ori J. Maina][14] © 2013.
+The [MIT License bundled therein][1] is a
+permissive license that is short and to the point.
 It lets people do anything they want as long as they provide attribution and waive liability.

 [1]: LICENSE